Postdoctoral Researcher, Harvard University

 "Evolutionary allometry of the thoracolumbar centra in felids and bovids".
 Journal of Morphology

 "Preliminary data on the effect of osseous anatomy on ex vivo joint mobility in the equine thoracolumbar region".
-Equine Veterinary Journal.
+Equine Veterinary Journal."Impact of the terrestrial-aquatic transition on disparity and rates of evolution in the carnivoran skull".
+BMC Evolutionary Biology.

 9th July 2015